wildblueguy/phoenix-for-linux-beta/README.md

 - Working early implementation of [Wild Blue](https://thewild.blue)'s *Phoenix* architecture, for standalone Linux hosts
 - Phoenix is simple: Divide a computing environment into a variable-trust 'platform', where programs run, and secured 'crypts', where admin and user data are isolated
+- **In the unmounted state, this architecture protects your data (at rest) from virtual compute providers (cloud/VPS) that disallow custom images, the only secure way to enable full-disk encryption**
 - **This implementation of Phoenix is a minimum-viable replacement for shared workspaces like Microsoft 365 or Google Workspace, making it perfect for first-time (or even experienced) self-hosters**
 - Can be hosted on your own hardware, for maximum privacy, or in the cloud
 - Optimized and well-tested, from ongoing use in production as [Wild Blue](https://thewild.blue)'s primary shared workspace